drewsynan/VELVEEVA/README.md

 * libxml2 headers (ubuntu: `sudo apt-get install libxml2-dev`)
 * libxslt headers (ubuntu: `sudo apt-get install libsxlt-dev`)

+💣 If installing on **Windows**
+* good luck!
+Let me know how it goes?
+Definitly possible, but I haven't looked into it at all.

 ## Directories
 * |-`src` **source files for each slide**.
 Create a new subdirectory for each Veeva slide.
 There must be one file inside the slide that has the same name as its enclosing folder (for example a slide named 01_intro must have a file called 01_intro.html or 01_intro.jpg (for image slides) to be a valid Veeva slide)
 * |-`globals` **static assets to be included in all slides**.
 Files and folders here will be copied to the built slide folders.
 If a folder already exists in the local slide folder, its contents will be merged with the global folder.